ShubhadeepSadhukhan1993/fastSF/paper.md

 ### Problem 2

-Here, we consider the classical results of Kolmogorov [@Kolmogorov:Dissipation; @Kolmogorov:Structure] for three-dimensional incompressible homogeneous isotropic turbulence.
+Here, we consider the classical results of Kolmogorov [@Kolmogorov:Dissipation; @Kolmogorov:Structure] for 3D incompressible hydrodynamic turbulence with homegeneity and isotropy.
 In such flows, for the inertial range, which comprises of scales lying between the large-scale forcing regime and the small-scale dissipation regime, the third-order longitudinal velocity structure function is given by
 $$S_3^{u_\parallel}(l) = -\frac{4}{5} \epsilon l,$$
 where $\epsilon$ is the viscous dissipation rate [@Kolmogorov:Dissipation; @Kolmogorov:Structure; @Frisch:book; @Verma:book:ET].
 For an arbitrary order $q$, @She:PRL1994 proposed that the longitudinal structure functions scale as $S_3^{u_\parallel}(l) \sim l^{\zeta_q}$, where the exponent $\zeta_q$ is given by
 $$ \zeta_q = \frac{q}{9} + 2 \left ( 1 - \left ( \frac{2}{3} \right )^{q/3} \right ).$$

-We compute the longitudinal velocity structure functions of $q=3,5,7$ using the simulation data of three-dimensional homogeneous isotropic turbulence with Reynolds number (Re) of 5700.
+We compute the longitudinal velocity structure functions of $q=3,5,7$ using the simulation data of 3D hydrodynamic turbulence with Reynolds number (Re) of 5700.
 The simulation was performed using TARANG [@Verma:Pramana2013tarang; @Chatterjee:JPDC2018] on a $512^3$ grid with the domain size of ($2\pi \times 2\pi \times 2\pi$).
 For more details on the simulation, refer to @Sadhukhan:PRF2019.
 We run ``fastSF`` on Shaheen II to compute the structure functions, employing 4096 MPI processes.

 ![For 3D homogeneous isotropic turbulence (Problem 2): plots of the negative of normalized third, fifth and seventh-order structure functions vs. $l$.
 The negative of the normalized third-order structure function is close to $4/5$ (dashed line) in the inertial range. \label{Hydro}](SF_hydro.png)